erebelo/spring-mongodb-demo/docs/mongodb-setup.md

    2.4.
 Exit the MongoDB Shell.

-3. Generate a random sequence of 756 bytes using OpenSSL in the mongodb path (`C:\dev\mongodb`) and grant read permission only for the file owner:
+3. Generate a random sequence of 756 bytes using OpenSSL in the MongoDB bin path (`C:\dev\mongodb\bin`) and grant read permission only for the file owner:

    ```bash
    openssl rand -base64 756 > keyfile